 God’s strategy is to love people into His kingdom!
-STRATEGIC ALLIANCE does this by mobilizing teams to build homes for homeless families and sponsor children to continue their education.
-His love never fails!
+Strategic Alliance does this by mobilizing teams to share the gospel of Jesus Christ, build homes for the homeless families, sponsor children to continue their education, and reach out in mercy to the migrant community.
+His love never fails.

 Roland and Carolyn Ashby answered the call to missions in 1988.
 They studied Spanish in McAllen, Texas before locating in Guanajuato, Mexico where they mobilized Mexican short term mission teams.

 They would recruit Mexican bible teachers, evangelists, doctors and dentists to provide medical/dental care and the Gospel to remote Indian groups in the mountains of Mexico.

 In 1991 they founded an orphanage in Zacatecas, Mexico providing care for Huichol Indian babies suffering from a measles epidemic and a severe drought.

 In 1992 they moved to New Braunfels, Texas.
 There they founded Strategic Alliance where their offices and home are today.

 Roland is responsible for defining the vision and establishing and conserving the long-term goals of the ministry.
 Roland works diligently to ensure that the ministry stays focused and true to the vision God has given.